Books to Live an Authentic, Intentional, and Happy Life

 Depending on my goals and my mood, I like to read multiple books at once.

 Thank goodness for the Kindle!
-Actually, I prefer to read fiction books on paper.
-Relaxing with the smell of the paper pages is just part of the experience!
+I prefer to read fiction books on paper; relaxing with the smell of the paper pages is just part of the experience!
+That said, the convenience of the Kindle cannot be beaten; also, much easier to pack one Kindle than 5 books!